Board of Trustees

 He received his bachelors of arts degree from Franklin and Marshall College in Lancaster, PA, with honors and was inducted into Phi Beta Kappa.
 His medical degree is from Johns Hopkins University School of Medicine in Baltimore, MD.

-Dr. Snyder served his internship, residency, and chief residency at Cornell University Medical Center/New York Hospital and then proceeded to the hospital of the University of Pennsylvania where he completed a fellowship in cardiovascular diseases.
+Dr. Snyder served his internship, residency, and Chief residency at Cornell University Medical Center/New York Hospital and then proceeded to the hospital of the University of Pennsylvania where he completed a fellowship in cardiovascular diseases.

 Trustee Emeritus